-'approaches the true emotional connotations of death, terror, and debauchery. (...) opera reveals something about crime that cannot be found anywhere else in such a concentrated form'.
-One need only think of arias, highlights of any opera, in which the singer skilfully opens up the innermost feelings of a character, supported by elaborate orchestral music which expresses inner turmoil, conflicting thoughts, or the depth of emotions.
+make their choices when confronted with the particulars of a social setting in which they are taking part'.67 Committing crime or not is fundamentally a moral decision.68 Thus, crime lends itself to dramatic portrayal, including in opera.
+Furthermore, according to Brunt, opera 'approaches the true emotional connotations of death, terror, and debauchery. (...) opera reveals something about crime that cannot be found anywhere else in such a concentrated form'.69 One need only think of arias, highlights of any opera, in which the singer skilfully opens up the innermost feelings of a character, supported by elaborate orchestral music which expresses inner turmoil, conflicting thoughts, or the depth of emotions.
 In these moments acting, singing and orchestral music are combined to the highest effect.

 Crimes of the powerful, abusing their status and engaging in corrupt behaviour are particularly prominent in opera.
-Wagner expert and political scientist Udo Bermbach's 1997 book title, which translates as 'Where power is completely based on crime: Politics and society in the opera', 70 shows the essence of some operas.
+Wagner expert and political scientist Udo Bermbach's 1997 book title, which translates as 'Where power is completely based on crime: Politics and society in the opera70 shows the essence of some operas.
 Examples for crimes of the powerful include Mussorgsky's 'Khovanshchina' (1886), in which the Russian monarch is replaced through a conspiracy in a deeply divided country approaching chaos, and the similarly themed 'Boris Godunov' (1874), also by Mussorgsky.
 Both are discussed in detail below.
 In opera audiences are invited to reflect on ideas of justice through the depiction of corrupt officers of the law.
 Mathieu Touzeil-Divina observed that lawyers are not shown as 'incarnations of justice' in opera, but to 'denounce transgressions and corruption'.
-They appear as greedy, egomaniac and 'heartless technicians'.
-This portrayal affects other officers of the law too.
-For example, in 'Khovanshchina', the title figure Khovansky commits all sort of atrocities, despite heading the Russian 'guards', a force with police functions in the 17th century.
-Tellingly, a 2007 staging in Munich by Dmitri Cherniakov opens with a scene of tired guards stapling body sacks of tortured victims while Mussorgsky's lyrical melody 'Dawn Over the River Moskva' is played.
-Not all law-related operas are as gruesome.
+They appear as greedy, egomaniac and 'heartless technicians'.71 This portrayal affects other officers of the law too.
+For example, in 'Khovanshchina', the title figure Khovansky commits all sort of atrocities, despite heading the Russian 'quards', a force with police functions in the seventeenth century.
+Tellingly, a 2007 staging in Munich by Dmitri Cherniakov opens with a scene of tired guards stapling body sacks of tortured victims while Mussorgsky's lyrical melody 'Dawn Over the River Moskva' is played.72 Not all law-related operas are as gruesome.
 Gilbert and Sullivan's one-act comic opera 'Trial by Jury' (1875) paints the judge as obsessed with life's pleasures and having established his career through an advantageous marriage.
 Before his entering of the courtroom, the usher has already biased the jury against the defendant.